 Cash Flow Of Operation Activities

 Cash flow of operations, or operating cash flow, shows the total cash gained or spent on business operations during a given period.
 Operating cash flow is used as a key indicator of how efficient and healthy your business is.
 It is one of the most common (and important) cash flow calculations.

-Here are some examples of the operating cash inflows and outflows you can expect to see in the cash flow of operating activities on your statement of cash flows:
+Here are some examples of the operating cash inflows and outflows you can expect to see on your statement of cash flows:

 - Inventory purchases